karlssberg/Motiv/Motiv/Architecture.md

 ### Composition
-The main way propositions can be composed is by using the `&`, `|`, `^`, operators (know in C# as the _boolean logical operators_).
+The main way propositions can be composed is by using the `&`, `|`, `^`, operators (know in C# as the _boolean logical operators_) as well as the methods `AndAlso()` and `OrElse()`.
 It's worth mentioning that _conditional boolean operators_, which are expressed as `&&`, `||`,
-are subtly different in that they are short-circuiting operators - meaning it will not bother to evaluate the right operand if the left operand is sufficient to determine the outcome.
+are subtly different in that they are short-circuiting operators - meaning it will not bother to evaluate the right operand if the left operand is enough to determine the outcome.
-The _boolean logical operators_ on the other hand are not short-circuiting and will therefore always evaluate both operands regardless.
+The _boolean logical operators_, on the other hand, are not short-circuiting and will therefore always evaluate both operands regardless.
-Although Motiv supports the use of the _conditional boolean operators_ using the `AndAlso()` and `OrElse()` methods, the operator overloads `&&` and `||` are not available since C# does not permit the overloading of these operators - they only work with `bool` types.
+Although Motiv supports the use of the _conditional boolean operators_ using the `AndAlso()` and `OrElse()` methods, for the operators `&&` and `||` to participate, the two operands need to be immediately resolvable using the `true()` or `false()` operator overloads.
+Since propositions do not have this available while they are being constructed, it prevents the use of the `&&` and `||` operators by them.
+This is not the case with <xref:Motiv.BooleanResultBase`1> instances, which can be composed using the _conditional boolean operators_ `&&` and `||`.

-However, in most cases you will want to use the _boolean logical operators_ over the _conditional boolean operators_ since they ensure that all propositions are evaluated, and therefore the explanations will be complete.
+In most cases you will want to use the _boolean logical operators_ over the _conditional boolean operators_ since they ensure that all propositions are evaluated, and therefore the explanations will be complete.
-However, there may be occasions to use the _conditional boolean operators_, such as to filter out superfluous assertions/metadata from results.
+However, there may be occasions to use the _conditional boolean operators_, such as to filter out sanity checks after they are successful.

-Although Motiv is mainly used functionally, for pragmatic reasons a couple of classes are nonetheless provided for sub-typing (`Spec<TMode>` and `Spec<TModel,TMetadata>`).
+Although Motiv is mainly used functionally, for pragmatic reasons a couple of classes are nonetheless provided for sub-typing (<xref:Motiv.Spec`1> and <xref:Motiv.Spec`2>).
 These are for the express purpose of encapsulating compositions of propositions, rather than defining new behaviour for the proposition itself (which is still technically possible).
 In essence, they allow us to give propositions a strongly typed name - otherwise we would only be able to work with